fralau/mkdocs-macros-plugin/webdoc/docs/index.md

 the sale price of 50 units is 450.00 EUR.
 ```

+It is possible to use the wide range of facilities provided by
+[Jinja2 templates](http://jinja.pocoo.org/docs/2.10/templates/).

+### Create Your Own Macros and Filters

+Instead of creating countless new plugins, programmers can define
+their **macros** and **filters**.

+!!!
+Note "Getting Started with Macros"
+    Need a function to display some repetitive markdown,
+    or environment information?

+    If you are are Python programmer, go ahead and  **[create your own
+    macros and filters in Python!](../python)**

+    It's actually much, much easier than writing
+    a VBA function for Excel...

+    Create a `module.py` file in the top directory of your mkdocs
+    project and add this call:

+        import ...

+        def define_env(env):
+          "Hook function"

+          @env.macro
+          def mymacro(...)
+              ...
+              return some_string

+    You can insert a call in any markdown page of your project:

+        {{ mymacro(...) }}

+    Restart your mkdocs server.

+    Et _voilà_ !

+!!!
+Tip "Producing HTML"
-> The result of a macro can be **HTML code**:
+    The result of a macro can also be **HTML code**:
     this makes macros especially useful
     to make custom extensions to the syntax of markdown, such as buttons,
     calls to email, embedding YouTube videos, etc.

-It is possible to use the wide range of facilities provided by
-[Jinja2 templates](http://jinja.pocoo.org/docs/2.10/templates/).

 ## Installation